sodascience/metasyn/docs/source/usage/cli.rst

          docker run -v $(pwd):/wd sodateam/metasyn --help

-The Metasyn CLI should now be up and running within the Docker container and ready for use!
+The ``metasyn`` CLI should now be up and running within the Docker container and ready for use!

 .. note::
-   You can also specify which metasyn version to use in docker, by adding a tag to the docker image.
+   You can also specify which ``metasyn`` version to use in docker, by adding a tag to the docker image.
 For example, to use version 0.6, you can use the following command:

    .. tab:: Installing a specific version